-In the future, Earth sends their prisoners off-planet to Justicia, a prison-colony spread over seven planets.
+In the future, Earth sends its prisoners off-planet to Justicia, a prison-colony spread over seven planets.
 The ninth Doctor and Rose accidentally land here and are soon captured.
 They are separated, with Rose being sent to the teenage detention planet and The Doctor is sent to a Scientific Labor Camp.
 The Doctor needs t find a way to escape, get to the Tardis, and find Rose.
-However, along the way he starts figuring out that there’s more to Justicia than meets the eye.
+However, along the way, he starts figuring out that there’s more to Justicia than meets the eye.

 If you’re not familiar with the series, you’ll be pretty lost reading The Monsters Inside.
 In fact, if you’re not pretty much a fan who has watched the new seasons of Doctor Who (at the very least), you’ll be pretty lost.
-There lots of references to series cannon and events in The Monsters Inside.
+There are lots of references to series canon and events in The Monsters Inside.

 It was fun reading about what each of the main characters was going through separately as they tried to figure out how to escape and find the other one.
 However, the setting was hard to deal with.
 They are in a prison where Earth has essentially exiled people in an out-of-sight, out-of-mind scenario.
 That the system has become flawed with those in charge acting in an authoritarian and exploitative manner toward the prisoners should be of no surprise.
 Justicia was designed as a for-profit prison center to let the good people of Earth continue on in their lives and not have to think about what’s happening here.